sudhir502/sudhir502/README.md

 ### Hi there, I'm Sudhir 👋

 ## I'm a Electronics and Communication Engineer and a passionate MERN Stack Developer
-- 👨‍🎓 I'm currently a college student
+- I'm currently studying at <a href="https://kce.ac.in/">Karpagam College of Engineering</a>, Coimbatore
 - 👨‍💻 I'm currently learning Android App Development 📱 and Data Science 📊
 - 🤪 Fun Fact: I convert coffee ☕ into code 📃